Primacin (Primaquine Phosphate)

 Who Should Not Take Primacin

-Do not take Primacin if you have severe glucose-6-phosphate (G6PD) deficiency, are pregnant, have rheumatoid arthritis or lupus erythematosus, are taking quinacrine hydrochloride for malaria, or are taking other medicines that affect red blood cells or bone marrow.
-Also avoid if allergic to primaquine or other 8-aminoquinolines.
+Do not take Primacin if you have severe G6PD deficiency, are pregnant, have rheumatoid arthritis or lupus, are taking quinacrine hydrochloride, or have allergies to primaquine or similar medications.

 Medical Conditions to Discuss

-Tell your doctor if you have NADH methaemoglobin reductase deficiency, heart disease, irregular heartbeats, low heart rate, low potassium or magnesium levels in blood, or recent malaria treatment with quinacrine hydrochloride.
-Also mention allergies to medicines, foods, preservatives, or dyes.
+Inform your doctor if you have any allergies, heart disease, irregular heartbeats, low potassium or magnesium levels, or if you have recently been treated for malaria with quinacrine hydrochloride.

 Pregnancy and Breastfeeding